 A research study based in North Carolina, Early Check is no longer enrolling.
 The study screen includes around 200 serious health conditions in newborn babies, including GM1.

-Sunshine Genetics is Florida’s state-funded genomic newborn screening (gNBS) research study.
-This study will screen Floridian newborns for over 500 genetic conditions not currently screened as part of standard or traditional newborn screening.
-Sunshine Genetics will kick off in early 2026.
+Sunshine Genetics is Florida’s state-funded genomic newborn screening study.
+It will screen newborns for over 500 conditions not included in standard screening, with a planned launch in early 2026.

 Publications